Ulrike Hanna Meinhof

-Ulrike Hanna Meinhof is Professor in the Department of Modern Languages at the University of Southampton in Hampshire, previously having worked as a professor and Chair of Cultural Studies at the University of Bradford in West Yorkshire.
+Ulrike Hanna Meinhof is an Emeritus Professor in the Department of Modern Languages at the University of Southampton in Hampshire.
+She previously worked as a professor and Chair of Cultural Studies at the University of Bradford in West Yorkshire.
 She is a specialist in discourse analysis.
-Her main areas of research currently involve ethnographic research in European border communities and a comparative media-project about the 20th century on television.
+Her main areas of research involve ethnographic research in European border communities and a comparative media-project about the 20th century on television.

 Meinhof is the author of Language Learning in the Age of Satellite Television, published by Oxford University Press.